pmelander/base64/README.md

 # base64
 Provides full cross browser (and legacy browser) support for Base64 Encoding and Decoding true (not just merican) UTF-8 charset strings in Javascript.
 Will work with Base64 encoding and the UTF-8 charset on the .NET platform.

-It's a complete wonder that we in 2020 still don't have a decent international charset support.
+It's a complete wonder that we in 2020 still don't have a decent international charset support for a standard nearly 30 years old, used by the majority of the world.

 ## base64.encode in javascript
 ```javascript